WorthyD/ua-presentations/src/Assessment/Assessment2/HTMLForm/ReadMe.md

 - Use buttons, labels and inputs to finish the page.

 ## CSS Requirements
-Use the CSS we have covered to best recreate the form and layout of the page.
+Use the CSS we have covered to best recreate the form  layout on the page.

 ## JavaScript Requirements
 Use JavaScript to enforce the following rules.
 This is exactly like what we have done in past assignments.